East African Community: Formation and re-formation

 From left to right: President Yoweri Museveni of Uganda, President Mwai Kibaki of Kenya, and President Jakaya Kikwete of Tanzania during the eighth EAC summit in Arusha, November 2006.

 Kenya, Tanzania, and Uganda have cooperated with each other since the early 20th century.
 The East African Currency Board provided a common currency from 1919 to 1966.
 The customs union between Kenya and Uganda in 1917, which Tanganyika joined in 1927, was followed by the East African High Commission (EAHC) from 1948 to 1961, the East African Common Services Organization (EACSO) from 1961 to 1967, and the EAC from 1967 to 1977.
 Burundi and Rwanda joined the EAC on 6 July 2009.

 Inter-territorial co-operation between the Kenya Colony, the Uganda Protectorate, and the Tanganyika Territory was formalised in 1948 by the EAHC.
 This provided a customs union, a common external tariff, currency, and postage.
 It also dealt with common services in transport and communications, research, and education.
 Following independence, these integrated activities were reconstituted and the EAHC was replaced by the EACSO, which many observers thought would lead to a political federation between the three territories.
 The new organisation ran into difficulties because of the lack of joint planning and fiscal policy, separate political policies, and Kenya's dominant economic position.

+In 1964, the states of Tanganyika and the Sultanate of Zanzibar would unite to form the Republic of Tanzania.
 In 1967, the EACSO was superseded by the EAC.
 This body aimed to strengthen the ties between the members through a common market, a common customs tariff, and a range of public services to achieve balanced economic growth within the region.